mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 <!-- This section is optional -->

-For bugs related to the tracking features (e.g. mlflow should log a run in my database but it doesn't), please insert the following code in your python script / notebook that where you encountered the bug and run it:
+For bugs related to the tracking features (e.g. mlflow should log a run in my database but it doesn't), please insert the following code in your python script / notebook where you encountered the bug and run it:

 ```python
 print("MLflow version:", mlflow.__version__)